LArSoft/larsoft.github.io/wiki/Architecture_revision.md

 Details of the changes required for existing code are in the [core services migration](Core_Services_Review) page.

-Operative summary: data products(#Operative-summary-data-products)
+Operative summary: data products
 ---------------------------------------------------------------------

 No further data products review is scheduled for 2015.\
 Revision of `recob::Track` may happen at a later time.

-Interoperability(#Interoperability)
+Interoperability
 --------------------------------------

 Main points: